rails/rails/guides/source/form_helpers.md

 ### Preventing Empty Records

 It is often useful to ignore sets of fields that the user has not filled in.
 You can control this by passing a `:reject_if` proc to `accepts_nested_attributes_for`.
 This proc will be called with each hash of attributes submitted by the form.
-If the proc returns `false` then Active Record will not build an associated object for that hash.
+If the proc returns `true` then Active Record will not build an associated object for that hash.
 The example below only tries to build an address if the `kind` attribute is set.

 ```ruby
 class Person < ApplicationRecord